(You’ll hear waterfall in addition to the music on this post. If it’s distracting, feel free to mute either as you read.)

 When I became a Christian, I became a new person in spirit.
-And ever since, my spirit yearns to shelter in the Father.
+Naturally, my spirit yearns to shelter in the comfort and protection of the Father.
 The Psalmist refers to that place of shelter as the secret place of the Most High God, El Elyon.
 (Psalm 91:1) And when we dwell, actually reside, in that secret place, we find rest.
 Rest of mind – peace – assurance.
-Isn’t rest what we really want?
+Isn’t this kind of rest what we really want?
 I do.

 Some places on this earth, even right here in Michigan, would make amazing secret places.